+Loans treated as distributions.
 A loan from a qualified plan under sections 401 and 403(a) and (b), and a plan maintained by the United States, a state or political subdivision, or any of its subsidiary agencies made to a participant or beneficiary is not treated as a distribution from the plan if the loan satisfies the following requirements:

-- 1. The loan is evidenced by an enforceable written agreement, - 2.
-The agreement specifies that the loan must be repaid within 5 years, except for a principal residence, - 3.
-The loan must be repaid in substantially level installments (at least quarterly), and - 4.
-The loan amount does not exceed the limits in section 72(p)(2)(A) (maximum limit \$50,000, but lower limits may apply).
+1. The loan is evidenced by an enforceable agreement,

+2. The agreement specifies that the loan must be repaid within 5 years, except for a principal residence,

+3. The loan must be repaid in substantially level installments (at least quarterly), and

+4. The loan amount does not exceed the limits in section 72(p)(2)(A) (maximum limit is equal to the lesser of 50% of the vested account balance or \$50,000).

-Certain exceptions, grace periods, and suspension of the repayment schedule may apply.
+Certain exceptions, cure periods, and suspension of the repayment schedule may apply.